 United in the camera portal

-STADA is working with commissioning waves for the highest degree of logistics efficiency.
+STADA runs their logistics processes in wave for the highest degree of efficiency.
 A varying number of cartons, based on order volume, move over the approximately two kilometer long conveyor belt of the distribution and service center.
 The individual cartons are first assigned to the relevant customer order through a process coined "marriage" or also known as a print & apply application.
 This occurs after the products pass through the camera portal.
 The barcode of the incoming cartons is read and linked to the customer order in SAP, and a labeling machine attaches the job code as an additional adhesive ticket for further processing.

 The greatest difficulties of logistics are often found with the labels.
 Labels can be attached wrong, may be damaged, have a defective printed image, or may be missing altogether.
 STADA had previously used a laser scanner and up to 15 percent of the overall carton count was not able to be read, which lead to additional expense in manual re-processing and could lead to wrong products being shipped.
 STADA’s demand for quality and efficiency led to a switch from laser to vision technology.
 Using image-based technology, the number of erroneous reads was reduced to under 4 percent within the shortest period of time—a significant increase in efficiency which reduced costs.